 After much deliberation with parents, teachers and students it has been decided that QJS is a closed campus.
-The adults of the QJS educational community simply see it as a safety measure.
-That means that when students walk onto the school grounds in the morning or get dropped off by the bus on school grounds then they are to remain on campus until the end of the day.
-We know that this is an unpopular policy with students and that we need to use discipline to enforce the policy.
-As a result, violations are subject to the administration of our school code of conduct.
+The adults of the QJS educational community see this as a safety measure.
+That means that when students walk onto the school grounds in the morning or get dropped off by the bus on school ground they are to remain on campus until they go home at end of the day.
+When students remain on campus we are in a position to better ensure their safety.
+If you have questions or concerns about his policy, please contact the school.
+Students who disregard the close campus expectations are subject to the administration of our school code of conduct.

 Students who do not meet dress code standards may be asked by any staff to remove/reverse offensive items or borrow an alternate piece of clothing from a friend to use as a cover up.